gleechi/gleechi.github.io/pages/1.0.0/unity/unity_vgonboarding_task5.md

 #### Interaction behaviors wanted

 * We want to close the water bottle with the cap screwed on.
-* Water bottle or cap can be either physical or non-physical, so can not use Unity's physical joint support if they are not physical object.
+* Water bottle or cap can be either physical or non-physical, so can not use Unity's physical joint support if they are not {% include tooltip.html tooltip="PhysicalObject" text="physical objects" %}.

 #### Tips for VR developers

 * VG_Articulation support creating constrained joints on non-{% include tooltip.html tooltip="PhysicalObject" text="physical object" %}.
-* When VG joint is changed through [ChangeObjectJoint](virtualgrasp_unityapi.1.0.0.html#changeobjectjoint) or [RecoverObjectJoint](virtualgrasp_unityapi.1.0.0.html#vg_controllerrecoverobjectjoint) VG internally handles remove and recover Rigidbody (see release notes [API Changes](release_notes.1.0.0.html)).
+* When an object's joint is changed in runtime through [ChangeObjectJoint](virtualgrasp_unityapi.1.0.0.html#changeobjectjoint) or [RecoverObjectJoint](virtualgrasp_unityapi.1.0.0.html#vg_controllerrecoverobjectjoint) VG internally handles remove and recover Rigidbody (see release notes [API Changes](release_notes.1.0.0.html) and page [physical object joint change](unity_component_vgarticulation.1.0.0.html#physical-object-joint-change)).

 ### Solution